Activists-in-Residence Bring Pedagogy and Methodologies of Social Change to UCLA

 During their residency at UCLA, each of the three activists will pursue a project designed to advance their commitments to social justice.
 They will also engage with UCLA faculty and students to share their methodologies for social change.

-The Activist-in-Residence Program was launched in 2016 by the Institute on Inequality and Democracy at UCLA Luskin and the UCLA Asian American Studies Center to advance core research themes concerned with “building power to expose and tackle various forms of dispossession in unequal cities,” said Institute Director Ananya Roy, professor of urban planning, social welfare and geography.
+The Activist-in-Residence Program was launched in 2016 by the UCLA Luskin Institute on Inequality and Democracy and the UCLA Asian American Studies Center to advance core research themes concerned with “building power to expose and tackle various forms of dispossession in unequal cities,” said Institute Director Ananya Roy, professor of urban planning, social welfare and geography.
 “We have insisted on turning the public university inside out.”

 Micah White, Ph.D., is an author, public speaker and lifelong activist who co-created Occupy Wall Street, a global social movement that spread to 82 countries.
 His first book, “The End of Protest: A New Playbook for Revolution,” was published in 2016.

 “This kind of opportunity for the critical pedagogy of activism is as rare as it is needed,” White said prior to the reception.
 “Activism and the ways we protest must change if it is to regain its effectiveness.
 And the best way to do that, I believe, is to bring the rigorous thinking of academia to bear against the deep strategic and theoretical challenges facing practicing activists.”

 White’s time at UCLA is focused on whether activism can be taught — and how to do it.
 He and Roy are exploring that issue by co-teaching a course on housing justice activism and protest as part of an effort known as Activist Graduate School.

 During her opening remarks, Roy said, “Micah has brought to UCLA Luskin his latest project, Activist Graduate School, which I see as an urgently necessary effort to build pedagogy an infrastructure in these troubled times.”